-I love this simple and elegant idea from Good Housekeeping.
+I love this simple and elegant idea using candles and acorns.
 The earthy colors of the various nuts combined with the different sized and shaped vases makes a stunning rustic centerpiece.
 When the candles are lit, you have a nice ambiance to enjoy your dinner.

 A deer antler, a weathered wood tray, some burlap and fresh vegetables make an ultimate rustic display.
 This centerpiece idea was put together by Confessions Of A Plate Addict and I do see a plate in the display as well!

 Something that I wouldn’t have thought to do is to decorate candles and pumpkins with dried beans.
-This makes a unique and eye appealing rustic centerpiece.
+Because dried beans are full of texture, this makes a unique and eye appealing rustic centerpiece.
 The idea was made by Jeanne Benedict from her DIY Network Show.

-Autumn leaves are a favorite this time of year and this display by Fave Crafts would set off your Thanksgiving table beautifully.
+Autumn leaves are a favorite this time of year and this display would set off your Thanksgiving table beautifully.
 All of the votive candles add just the right highlight.
 See how you can easily put this together.

 Now that you have some ideas for your Thanksgiving centerpiece, you can make one up and then concentrate on your dinner plans!